isomerpages/mccy-sgpo/_take-action/Frequently Asked Questions/Sharing a Partnership Proposal.md

 If you are **only** interested in applying for grants, please visit [OurSG Grants portal](https://oursggrants.gov.sg).

 ### 4. Why is SingPass login required to fill up the partnership proposal?
-Why is my personal information not auto-filled despite the use of SingPass?

 SingPass log-in is used purely to authenticate your identity.
-Your personal information is hence not used to pre-fill the submission fields.

 ### 5. What if I want to share my partnership proposal in another format rather than written text?